-The proc ess and areas assesse d should also be descri ibed in the Annual ( Corporate Governance Report.
-C omplies [ X ] Partial compliance [ ] Explanation [ ] 37. mmittee, the balance l ent types of director sho ould roughly mirror that of the C omplies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 38. at all times of the bus • e executive committee and all board C omplies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 39. • appointed on account on account on account on account on account of a section account of a section account of a of their expertise and experience ependent directors.
-C omplies [ X ] Partial compliance [ ] Explanation [ ] 40. g systems work prope t the internal control and board or the chairman of the audit C omplies [ X ] Partial compliance [ ] Explanation [ ] 41. unit should submit its nent and submit an act mittee, report directly any incidents C omplies [ ] Partial compliance [ > ( ] Explanation [ ] Not applicable [ ] 42.
-The audit t committee should h ave the following dution es, in addition to the ose contemplated in lav w: 1.
-Ir n connection with the internal control and re eporting systems: a) e with the legal requir e group's, financial reporting, of consolidation and correct b) removal of the inte rnal audit manager; pr vity focuses mainly on opose the budget fo the material risks o or this unit; approve its f the company; receive ment, re-appointment and approach and working plans, regular information on its ndations set out in its reports. c) appropriate, anony entially important i • nd, if possible and where ve within the company,
+The proce ess and areas assess ed should also be descr ibed in the Annual (Corporate Governance R deport.
+C omplies [X] Partial compliance [1 Explanation [] 37. ommittee, the balance of the balance of the secretary of ent types of director sho uld roughly mirror that of the C omplies [X] Partial compliance [] Explanation [] Not applicable [] 38. d at all times of the bus py of the minutes of ex e executive committee and all board C omplies [X] Partial compliance [1 Explanation [] Not applicable [] 39. appointed on account on embers should be inde f their expertise and experience pendent directors.
+C omplies [X] Partial compliance [] Explanation [] 40. systems work prope the internal control and poard or the chairman of the audit C omplies [X] Partial compliance [] Explanation [] 41.
+The head of the internal audit unit should submit its annual work programme to the Audit Committee, report directly any incidents that may arise during its fulfilment and submit an activity report at the end of each year.
+C omplies [] Partial compliance [) x] Explanation [] Not applicable [] 42.
+The audit committee should have the following duties, in addition to those contemplated in law: 1.
+In connection with the e internal control and r eporting systems: a) ce with the legal requir e group's, financial reporting, f consolidation and correct b) removal of the inte making sure its act ernal audit manager; pr civity focuses mainly on opose the budget for the material risks o or this unit; approve its af the company; receive ment, re-appointment and approach and working plans, regular information on its dations set out in its reports. c) - ees can confidentially an d, if possible and where we within the company, particularly in financial and accounting aspects.